 The interchangeable lenses are quick to swap and each goggle comes with two lenses right out of the box.
 One dark and one light lens for each goggle.

 There’s a 5x anti-fog coating and I’ve personally used these goggles for over 400 days on the mountain.
 They just don’t fog up!
 These goggles also come with a bonus microfiber goggle bag with replacement lens sleeve for your convenience.

-They’ll fit over your glasses, and the wide angle lenses have room to spare.
+They’ll fit over your glasses, and the wide-angle lenses have room to spare.
 The view is clear, crisp, and uncompromising.

 Best For: Serious snowboarders who spend tons of time on the mountain.

-Much more similar to the Bolle Mojo goggles than the Smith IO/X these goggles trend near the affordable and simple end of the spectrum.
+Much more similar to the Bolle Mojo goggles than the Smith I/O these goggles trend near the affordable and simple end of the spectrum.
 They do sport a few enhanced features though which we’ll dig into here!

 I do like that they’ve engineered the goggles for 100% UV protection.
-They also put in a dual pane lens to reduce or eliminate fogging issues.
+They also put in a dual-pane lens to reduce or eliminate fogging issues.

 I would be careful if you’re rocking a large helmet though, as the straps may not adjust large enough for some.

-What you lose at this price are spherical lenses, advanced ventilation, large adjustable straps, interchangeable lenses, and other top end features of hardcore goggles.
+What you lose at this price are spherical lenses, advanced ventilation, large adjustable straps, interchangeable lenses, and other top-end features of hardcore goggles.